tuck1s/3d-sudoku/README.md

 1. **Exploit symmetry** - Force the first corner cube to always be a specific choice.
 After all, the solved "big" cube has full rotational symmetry.
 This reduces redundant searches by ~24×.

     > If you want to consider each big cube orientation as unique, just multiply the already huge number of solutions by 24.

 1. **Early termination** - The `is_valid2()` check immediately rejects placements that would create duplicate numbers

 1. **Two solve functions** - `solve_from_pos()` prints progress for shallow depths, `solve_from_pos_deep()` runs silently for deep recursion (avoiding I/O overhead in the tight loop)

+1. **Linear recursion over positions** - While the puzzle is conceptually a 3×3×3 grid, the solver recurses over a flattened 27-element array (`strip`).
+This provides better cache locality and simpler indexing (single integer position instead of x,y,z coordinates), making the inner loop faster.

 ## Need for speed